-Statistics show that each year in across Canada there are approximately 10,000 incidents, mostly marine based.
-Search and Rescue (SAR) incidents involve all types of outdoor enthusiasts each year, from hiking and skiing to backcountry travelers and boaters.
+Statistics show that each year across Canada there are approximately 5,000 ground Search and Rescue incidents.
+They involve all types of outdoor enthusiasts, from hikers and skiers to backcountry travellers and boaters.

-AdventureSmart encourages you to get outside and play, but always be informed and prepared before you set out.
-Time spent gaining extra knowledge and in preparation can help reverse the SAR incident trend.
+AdventureSmart encourages you to have fun and play, but always be informed and prepared before you set out.
+Time spent gaining this extra knowledge and skills can help reverse the SAR incident trend.

-By following three easy steps, AdventureSmart believes that outdoor recreationalists will significantly improve their chances of survival should they become hurt or lost.
+By following three easy steps, AdventureSmart believes that outdoor recreationalists will significantly improve their chances of survival should they become lost or in distress.

 Follow our imaginary hiker Jo as she heads into the hills and illustrates each of the key elements of outdoor safety.